 Early intervention is vital in helping a child do well in school and throughout the rest of his or her life; that’s why CLC offers educational evaluations to determine if a student has a learning disability and is suitable for a particular style of learning.
 We can alter a student’s life and help them understand concepts that were outside their understanding once an evaluation is done.

-All new students start with a no cost consultation with our CLC director during which their academic performance and background is reviewed.
+All new students start with a no-cost consultation with our CLC director during which their academic performance and background are reviewed.
 This helps us find a student’s strengths and vulnerabilities so we can craft a personalized teaching plan just for them.

 Post-evaluation, we review a testing report with each student and their parent that clarifies areas that need assistance and which of our programs we feel will be most beneficial.